FINANCIAL AID RATE72%

 Estimated Costs & Financial Aid

-The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $13,700.
+The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $12,700.
 To calculate a more personalized cost visit the net price calculator.
+There is also a $20 application fee for students applying to the school.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 Tuition & Fees Information